×

 3.8 / 5 Score

 Why we like it: Taking the top spot is the sixth-generation ThinkPad T14s.
 This is a premium business laptop that combines the classic ThinkPad design with a series of robust features.
-It has a lightweight matte black chassis, an excellent keyboard, and a good selection of ports, including a pair of Thunderbolt 4 ports.
+It has a lightweight matte black chassis, an excellent keyboard, and a good selection of inputs, including a pair of Thunderbolt 4 ports.
 Inside the sleek laptop is an AMD Ryzen AI 7 Pro 360 processor, an AMD Radeon 880M graphics card, and 32GB of RAM.
 All this hardware works in unison to deliver a great performance.

 Review: Lenovo ThinkPad T14s Gen 6